Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems: Bayesian Grid-Based Approach

 \section{Bayesian Grid-Based Approach}

 The key methodological innovation extends the grid-based framework of \cite{jung_auto-positioning_2022} by implementing hypothesis-based uncertainty propagation rather than parametric approximation of anchor position uncertainties.
 While parametric approaches collapse probability distributions to covariance matrices, the proposed method preserves and propagates discrete probability mass from anchors, enabling more accurate uncertainty quantification in collaborative positioning scenarios.

 This is achieved by incorporating weighted contributions from multiple position hypotheses into the likelihood calculation as part of the correction step in a recursive state estimation framework.
 The overall procedure is summarized in \cref{fig:flowchart} and detailed in the following.

-The approach employs discrete grid representation of the state space, enabling non-parametric probability density estimation that is robust to non-Gaussian measurement noise and multimodal distributions.
-For each node, the continuous position space is discretized into $M$ equidistant grid points:
+Discrete grid representation of the state space enables non-parametric probability density estimation that is resilient to non-Gaussian measurement noise and multimodal distributions.
+For each node, the continuous position space is discretized into $M$ equidistant grid points $\mathcal{G} = \{\mathbf{g}_1, \mathbf{g}_2, \ldots, \mathbf{g}_M\}$.

-The posterior probability distribution over the grid is maintained and updated following Bayes' rule:
+Posterior probabilities over the grid are maintained and updated following Bayes' rule: